openanalytics/shinyproxy-config-examples/05-template-groups/README.md

 # Example: template groups

-Since ShinyProxy 2.6.0 it is possible to group apps on the overview page.
-It is possible to specify custom groups and assign apps to these groups.
+Since ShinyProxy 2.6.0 it's possible to group apps on the overview page. it's possible to specify custom groups and assign apps to these groups.

 ## How to run

 1. Download [ShinyProxy](https://www.shinyproxy.io/downloads "ShinyProxy website")
 2. Download the `application.yml` configuration file from the folder where this README is located.
-3. Place the jar and yml files in the same directory, e.g. `/home/user/sp`
+3. Place the jar and yaml files in the same directory, e.g. `/home/user/sp`
 4. Open a terminal, go to the directory `/home/user/sp`, and run the following command:

 `java -jar shinyproxy.jar`

 ## How it works

-See the documentation for the [`template-groups`]() and [`template-group`]().
+See the documentation for the [`template-groups`](https://shinyproxy.io/documentation/configuration/#template-groups) and [`template-group`](https://shinyproxy.io/documentation/configuration/#template-group) properties.
 These are the only properties required to make this work.

 Screenshot:

 ![Screenshot of the template group feature](screenshot.png)

-**Note**: as is visible on the screenshot, apps that are not part of a group (or of a non-existing group) are grouped into the `Other` group.
+**Note**: as is visible on the screenshot, apps that aren't part of a group (or of a non-existing group) are grouped into the `Other` group.

 ## Using additional metadata for a group

-It is possible to specify extra metadata for a group.
+it's possible to specify extra metadata for a group.
 The default template of ShinyProxy only uses the `id` and `display-name` properties.
 Let's assume you want to specify `maintainer` for each group: